deadlyvipers/dojo_rules/introduction.md

 # Introduction

-Hi, my name is Kiffin Gish.
+Hi, my name is Kiffin Gish and my favorite Code School path is Ruby.